shubhamgaikwads/Marketing-Mix-Modeling-using-MyPC-Bayesian-MMM/README.md

-# Marketing-Mix-Modeling-using-MyPC-Bayesian-MMM
+# Marketing-Mix-Modeling-using-PyMC-Bayesian-MMM
-This repository demonstrates the use of MyPC-Marketing Bayesian Mix Marketing Model to analyze the impact of the media spend on revenue.
+This repository demonstrates the use of PyMC-Marketing Bayesian Mix Marketing Model to analyze the impact of the media spend on revenue.

 # Introduction: